GiorgioPeng/MIPS/README.md

 3. input the path of the txt format file
 4. get the result of the assembles script

-> the result of the python script is as same as the assemble script running in the MARS
+> the result of the python script is as same as the assemble script running in the MIPS

 > In addtion, welcome to add more instruction supporting to this python script!!!